-WHAT IF I SIMPLY HAVE A OUESTION?
+WHAT IF I SIMPLY HAVE A QUESTION?

 Understanding and resolving ethics and compliance questions can be difficult.
-For this reason.
-Centene provides a number of resources for employees who need assistance.
+For this reason, Centene provides a number of resources for employees who need assistance.

-If you find yourself faced with a difficult situation and are unsure how to proceed, you should first consult with your people leader for guidance.
-However, there may be times when you are not comfortable seeking advice from your direct people leader on a certain issue.
+If you find yourself faced with a difficult situation and are unsure how to proceed, you should first consult with your supervisor for guidance.
+However, there may be times when you are not comfortable seeking advice from your direct supervisor on a certain issue.
 This is why Centene provides confidential advisory resources for any employee who may need them.
-U.S.-based employees may call the Ethics & Compliance helpline at 1-800-345-1642 or go to www.centene.ethicspoint.com.
-Ribera Salud employees may e-mail: compliance@riberasalud.es, and Operose Health employees may e-mail: governance@operosehealth.co.uk.

-In addition, the Ethics & Compliance Department is available to answer your questions about how to make the right choice in a difficult situation.
+The Corporate Ethics & Compliance Department is available to answer your questions about how to make the right choice in a difficult situation.

-Corporate resources may be reached at: Corporate Ethics & Compliance Department 7700 Forsyth Boulevard Saint Louis, Missouri 63105 314-725-4477
+Corporate Ethics & Compliance Department 7700 Forsyth Boulevard Saint Louis, Missouri 63105 314-725-4477